Quantum-Accelerators/quacc/docs/dev/recipes/jobs.md

 1. [quacc.runners.ase.run_calc][]: Runs a calculation using an ASE calculator.
 This is the most common runner.

-2. [quacc.runners.ase.run_ase_opt][]: Runs a geometry optimization using an ASE optimizer.
+2. [quacc.runners.ase.run_opt][]: Runs a geometry optimization using an ASE optimizer.
 Use [quacc.runners.ase.run_calc] if an internal optimizer is desired.

 3. [quacc.runners.ase.run_vib][]: Runs a vibrational analysis using ASE's `Vibrations` module.
 Use [quacc.runners.ase.run_calc] if the vibrational analysis is performed by the electronic structure package.